Chime Review: Checking & Savings

 Deposit Cash

-Cash deposits are available at over 90,000 retail locations, such as Walmart or Walgreens.
-You can deposit cash up to three times per day, and up to $10,000 total per month.
+Cash deposits are available at over 75,000 retail locations, such as Walmart or Walgreens.
+You can deposit cash up to three times daily and up to $10,000 per day/month.
+Some retailers may have lower limits.

-This ability to deposit cash makes Chime stand out when you compare it with most online-only banks.
+This ability to deposit cash makes Chime stand out compared to most online-only banks.

 Overdraft Protection